shubham12412/data-intensive-application-book-reading/ch-3-Storage-and-Retrieval.md

 This scheme works very well.
 It only suffers from one problem: if the database crashes, the most recent writes (which are in the memtable but not yet written out to disk) are lost.
 In order to avoid that problem, we can keep a separate log on disk to which every write is immediately appended, just like in the previous section.
 That log is not in sorted order, but that doesn’t matter, because its only purpose is to restore the memtable after a crash.
 Every time the memtable is written out to an SSTable, the corresponding log can be discarded.

+### MAKING AN LSM-TREE OUT OF SSTABLES

+The algorithm described here is essentially what is used in LevelDB [6] and RocksDB [7], key-value storage engine libraries that are designed to be embedded into other applications.
+Among other things, LevelDB can be used in Riak as an alternative to Bitcask.
+Similar storage engines are used in Cassandra and HBase [8], both of which were inspired by Google’s Bigtable paper [9] (which introduced the terms SSTable and memtable).

+Originally this indexing structure was described by Patrick O’Neil et al. under the name Log-Structured Merge-Tree (or LSM-Tree) [10], building on earlier work on log-structured filesystems [11]. ***Storage engines that are based on this principle of merging and compacting sorted files are often called LSM storage engines***.

+Lucene, an indexing engine for full-text search used by Elasticsearch and Solr, uses a similar method for storing its term dictionary [12, 13].
+A full-text index is much more complex than a key-value index but is based on a similar idea: given a word in a search query, find all the documents (web pages, product descriptions, etc.) that mention the word.
+This is implemented with a key-value structure where the key is a word (a term) and the value is the list of IDs of all the documents that contain the word (the postings list).
+In Lucene, this mapping from term to postings list is kept in SSTable-like sorted files, which are merged in the background as needed [14].

+### PERFORMANCE OPTIMIZATIONS

+As always, a lot of detail goes into making a storage engine perform well in practice.
+For example, the LSM-tree algorithm can be slow when looking up keys that do not exist in the database: you have to check the memtable, then the segments all the way back to the oldest (possibly having to read from disk for each one) before you can be sure that the key does not exist.
+In order to optimize this kind of access, storage engines often use additional Bloom filters [15].
+(A Bloom filter is a memory-efficient data structure for approximating the contents of a set.
+It can tell you if a key does not appear in the database, and thus saves many unnecessary disk reads for nonexistent keys.)

 -------------------------------------------------------------------------------------------------------------------------